jezzsantos/automate/docs/authoring.md

 ### Add attributes

+!!! abstract "Concept"
-**Concept**: An "Attribute" is a means to represent the variability of a pattern (or the variance within a set of use-cases).
+An "Attribute" is a means to represent the variability of a pattern (or the variance within a set of use-cases).
 When applied, they are essentially a name-value pair.

 To add a new attribute to any element/collection in the pattern: `automate edit add-attribute "<NAME>" --aschildof "{<ANEXPRESSION>}"`